Apollo

 Punakaiki Beach Camp

-Amenities: toilets, showers, potable water, bins, bbq, camp kitchen, laundry, WiFi, dump point, powered sites
+Amenities: toilets, hot showers, drinking water, camp kitchen/dining area, laundry, WiFi, dump station, powered & non-powered sites

 Rakaia Gorge Campground

-A short drive west of Christchurch, Rakaia Gorge Campground gives you excellent amenities and luscious landscapes for a reasonable nightly price.
-Campers park minutes away from the turquoise Rakaia River, which they can admire via a scenic walkway.
+A short drive west of Christchurch, Rakaia Gorge Campground gives you excellent amenities and gorgeous landscapes for a reasonable price.
+Campers park minutes away from the turquoise Rakaia River and rugged gorge.

 Price: from $15 per person per night